Apply

 • Do not add random colours directly inside components.

-• Keep token names predictable and consistent.
+• Keep token names predictable and consistent across the project.

 • Only add a new token when it represents a reusable decision.